-At the Annual Meeting of Shareholders, shareholders will elect one director to the Board to serve a two-year term until the 2025 Annual Meeting of Shareholders and one director to serve a three-year term until the 2026 Annual Meeting of Shareholders.
-The other directors' terms expire at the Annual Meeting of Shareholders listed in the following table for each category of directors, or upon their earlier death, resignation or removal from office.
+At the Annual Meeting of Shareholders, shareholders will elect one director to the Board to serve a three-year term until the 2027 Annual Meeting of Shareholders.
+The other directors' terms expire at the Annual Meeting of Shareholders listed in the following table for each category of directors.
+Under the company's bylaws, directors serve for the term stated and until his or her successor shall be elected or until their earlier death, resignation or removal from office.

 If a nominee withdraws for any reason or is not able to continue to serve as a director, the proxy will be voted for another person designated by the Board as substitute nominee, but in no event will the proxy be voted for more than one nominee per seat.
-The Board has no reason to believe that the nominees will not serve if elected.
+The Board has no reason to believe that the nominee will not serve if elected.

-Ms. Petralia was elected by the Board as a new director in October 2022.
-She came to the Board's attention through her role at Kabbage, a customer and investee of CoreCard, where she demonstrated her experience in the FinTech industry, in management and operational and strategic insight.
-The Board has nominated the persons named in the following table to serve as a director of the company.
-The nominees and other directors gave us the following information concerning their current age, other directorships, positions with the company, principal employment and shares of our common stock beneficially owned as of March 15.
-2023.
+The Board has nominated the person named in the following table to serve as a director of the company.
+The nominee and other directors gave us the following information concerning their current age, other directorships, positions with the company, principal employment and shares of our common stock beneficially owned as of March 15, 2024.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" PROPOSAL 1 TO ELECT TWO NOMINEES TO SERVE AS DIRECTORS OF THE COMPANY.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" PROPOSAL 1 TO ELECT ONE NOMINEE TO SERVE AS A DIRECTOR OF THE COMPANY.

-Name Age Position / Principal Occupation

-Incumbent Director Nominated for election to serve until the 2025 Annual Meeting

-Kathryn Petralia 1, 2 & 3 Director, Keep Co-Founder, Kabbage Co-Founder

-Incumbent director nominated for election to serve until the 2026 Annual Meeting

-A. Russell Chandler, III 1, 2 & 3 Director, Retired, Chairman of Whitehall Group, Ltd.

-Incumbent director serving until the 2024 Annual Meeting

-J. Leland Strange 81 Director, Chairman of the Board, President and Chief Executive Officer

-Incumbent director serving until the 2025 Annual Meeting

-Philip H. Moise 1, 2 & 3 Director, Retired Executive Vice President and General Counsel of Immucor, Inc.
+Name Age Position / Principal Occupation Incumbent Director nominated for election to serve until the 2027 Annual Meeting J. Leland Strange ge Birector, Chairman of the Board, President and Chief Executive Officer Incumbent director serving until the 2026 Annual Meetin g A. Russell Chandler, III 1, 2 & 3 79 Director, Retired, Chairman of Whitehall Group, Ltd. Incumbent director serving until the 2025 Annual Meetin g Kathryn Petralia 1, 2 & 3 53 Director, Keep Co-Founder, Kabbage Co-Founder Incumbent director serving until the 2025 Annual Meeting Philip H. Moise 1, 2 & 3 74 Director, Retired Executive Vice President and General Counsel of Immucor, Inc.

-- 1. Audit Committee
+- 1. Serves on the Audit Committee

-- 2. Compensation Committee
+- 2. Serves on the Compensation Committee

-- 3. Nominating and Corporate Governance Committee
+- 3. Serves on the Nominating and Corporate Governance Committee

 A. Russell Chandler, III, has served as a director since 2017.
-Mr. Chandler has served as a director of Miller Industries, Inc., a publicly traded manufacturer of towing and recovery equipment, since April 1994.
+Mr. Chandler has served as a director of Miller Industries, Inc. (NYSE: MLR), a publicly traded manufacturer of towing and recovery equipment, since April 1994.
 He is founder and Chairman of Whitehall Group Ltd., a private investment firm based in Atlanta, Georgia.
 Mr. Chandler served as Chairman of Precyse Technologies Inc. in 2010 and as its Chief Executive Officer through May 2013.
 Mr. Chandler served as Chairman of Datapath, Inc., a company that built mobile communications trailers for military applications, from October 2004 until June 2006 and he served as the Mayor of the Olympic Village for the Atlanta Committee for the Olympic Games from 1990 through August 1996.
 From 1987 to 1993, he served as Chairman of United Plastic Films, Inc., a manufacturer and distributor of plastic bags.
 He founded Qualicare, Inc., a hospital management company, in 1972 and served as its President and Chief Executive Officer until its sale in 1983.
 The Board considered Mr. Chandler's extensive experience as an executive and long term tenure as a member of the board of directors of a publicly traded company, as well as his operational and strategic insight in determining that he should serve as a director of the company.
 The Board has determined that Mr. Chandler qualifies as an independent director under the applicable rules of NYSE.